 Dough ball is ready to be transferred from the colander to the hot casserole

-- Bake another 50 minutes.
+- Bake another 45 minutes - set the kitchen timer!
 The top of the bread should become dark golden brown

 - Briefly remove the casserole from the oven (close the oven door!) and check the temperature of the center of the bread

 - After baking: remove the bread from the casserole and transfer it to a wire rack (otherwise the bottom may get soggy) with kitchen paper towel underneath it, to aborb escaping moisture.

 - Let cool for at least (!!)
-30 minutes before trying a slice!
+45 minutes before trying a slice!
 Enjoy!

 - If the bread is too dense for you, then reduce the amounts of whole-grain/whole-meal flours (e.g., by 10 grams each) and increase the amount of white flour (e.g., by 15 grams).
 Standard white flour requires less hydration, so you will have to reduce the amount of water (e.g., 1 tablespoon).
 Experiment!

 - Spelt and buckwheat flour have less gluten than regular flour, so they make the bread more dense.